1938 Austrian Anschluss referendum: Conduct

+Postage stamp celebrating the referendum: an NSDAP member embraces an Austrian in national costume, and both fly the Nazi flag.
+The text reads: "One People, One Reich, One Leader — 10th April 1938."

 Hitler's forces suppressed all opposition.
 Before the first German soldier crossed the border, Heinrich Himmler and a few Schutzstaffel (SS) officers landed in Vienna to arrest prominent representatives of the First Republic, such as Richard Schmitz, Leopold Figl, Friedrich Hillegeist, and Franz Olah.
-During the few weeks between the Anschluss and the plebiscite, authorities rounded up Social Democrats, Communists, other potential political dissenters, and Austrian Jews, and imprisoned them or sent them to concentration camps.
-Within a few days of 12 March, 70,000 people had been arrested.
+During the few weeks between the Anschluss and the plebiscite, authorities rounded up Social Democrats, Communists, other potential political dissenters, and Austrian Jews, Within a few days of 12 March, they arrested 70,000 people.
+They were imprisoned or sent to concentration camps.
 The disused northwest railway station in Vienna was converted into a makeshift concentration camp.

-American historian Evan Burr Bukey warned that the plebiscite result needs to be taken with "great caution".
-The plebiscite was subject to large-scale Nazi propaganda and to the abrogation of the voting rights of around 360,000 people (8% of the eligible voting population), mainly political enemies such as former members of left-wing parties and Austrian citizens of Jewish or Romani origin.
+Seeing this attack on opposition figures, American historian Evan Burr Bukey warned that the plebiscite result needed to be taken with "great caution".

+The plebiscite was targeted with large-scale Nazi propaganda.
+The pro-Hitler forces achieved the abrogation of the voting rights of around 360,000 people (8% of the eligible voting population), mainly political enemies such as former members of now-prohibited left-wing parties and Austrian citizens of Jewish or Romani origin.

-The ballots featured a large circle for "yes" votes and a small one for "no" votes.
-This was described as a nudge.
+The ballots featured a large circle for "yes" votes and a small one for "no" votes, as a nudge to direct the vote.
 Several other claims were made that the vote was rigged.
+According to some Gestapo reports, only a quarter to a third of Austrian voters in Vienna were in favour of the Anschluss.

-The result was "... the outcome of opportunism, ideological conviction, massive pressure, occasional vote rigging, and a propaganda machine that Austria's political culture had never before experienced."
-The massive pressure to which people were exposed came from the fact that many were marking the ballot paper in front of the campaign workers in order not to be suspected of voting against the Anschluss.
+But the result in favour of Anschluss was "... the outcome of opportunism, ideological conviction, massive pressure, occasional vote rigging, and a propaganda machine that Austria's political culture had never before experienced."
+Voters were under heavy pressure to make a yes vote, including the fact that many marked the ballot paper in front of the campaign workers in order not to be suspected of voting against the Anschluss.
 The secrecy of the ballot was in practice non-existent.
 However, Life in 1938 claimed that the results of the referendum and its German counterpart were "largely honest".
-According to some Gestapo reports, only a quarter to a third of Austrian voters in Vienna were in favour of the Anschluss, while in most rural areas, especially in Tyrol, the support for the Anschluss was even lower.